jwillmer/jekyllDecent/_pages/about.md

 ---
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-If you like this theme and like to show your appreciation then please leave a star in the GitHub repository - Thank you!
+If you like this theme and like to show your appreciation then please leave a star in the GitHub repository or [buy me a coffee](https://www.paypal.me/jenswillmer/3) - Thank you!

 <a class="github-button" href="https://github.com/jwillmer/jekyllDecent" data-size="large" data-show-count="true" aria-label="Star jwillmer/jekyllDecent on GitHub">jekyllDecent</a>

-I also created an [account at bountysource.com](https://www.bountysource.com/teams/jekylldecent-theme) if you like to buy me a coffee.